qcri-social/AIDR/API-Documentation.md

 `jsonType` instructs `aidr-persister to create a text file with one JSON object per line.

+## NOTE

+**For each of the above persister download REST APIs, replacing `/persister/...` by `/taggerPersister/...` will generate a downloadable file in the corresponding format but only for classified tweets, i.e., with AIDR classification data appended to each classified tweet**.

 ## Generate CSV out of last X collected tweets, filtered by selection criteria

 POST `.../taggerPersister/filter/genCSV?collectionCode=XXX&exportLimit=34234`